 So, if instead, we’re going to carry an assumption into a client conversation, probably the best assumption to carry in, is that you’re going to be different to me, therefore, I’m going to explore and find out about you.
 I’m going to ask the right questions and find out about you and understand why you might want to do something for whatever reason it is.

 Want to read more?
-Take a look at my next blog, (coming soon) ‘Johari Window’.
+Take a look at my next blog, ‘Johari Window – what’s it all about?’.